tripal/tripal/docs/dev_guide/module_dev/routing.rst

   $link = Link::fromTextAndUrl('This is a link',
     Url::fromUri('http://www.google.com'));

-For all the different ways to generate URLs see the following resources -the tutorial is particularily complete.
+For all the different ways to generate URLs see the following resources -the tutorial is particularly complete.

 Additional Resources
  - `Agaric Tutorial: Creating Links in Code for Drupal 8 <https://agaric.coop/blog/creating-links-code-drupal-8>`_